-The OHS Code states that an employer must involve affected workers in hazard assessment and in the control or elimination of the hazards identified.
+The OHS Code states that all employers, regardless of the number of workers, must involve affected workers in hazard assessment and in the control or elimination of the hazards identified.

 Hazard assessment and control is a process that allows employers and workers to identify and eliminate or control hazards in their workplace.
 By identifying hazards present at a work site, employers and workers can develop work procedures, emergency response plans, worker training and other controls specific to those hazards.